belzetrigger/domoticz-FritzBox/README.md

 - On Synology NAS, up to now, they official support python 3.5.
 So you might use a previous version of this plugin or use community python.

 ## State
 In development.
-Currently only this three devices integrated.
-Guest Wifi is new and there fore might be a bit unstable.
-The other two run now quite a while on my machine without big issues.
+Guest Wifi is now more stable especially on refresh status for WPS.
+Counters are new and behave a bit different than Fritz!Box Online Monitor.
+Means there is always a delta in the way FritzBox is shwoing the daily usage.

 ## Developing
 For TR064 actions codes see [AVMs Documentation](https://avm.de/fileadmin/user_upload/Global/Service/Schnittstellen/wlanconfigSCPD.pdf)<br>